Ernest Pérochon: Novels (selected)

-Homage / Tributes
+Homage and tributes

 On 31 March 1985 the public school of Tour Nivelle (in Courlay) held a commemoration ceremony for the 100th birthday of Pérochon which was well-attended by the public, and many key figures were there.
 Under the High Patronage of the Minister of National Education and Culture, numerous speeches were given, including one by Mr. Leblond-Zola, grandson of Émile Zola.
 For this occasion, a classroom from the time when Pérochon was a student (and later a teacher) at Tour Nivelle was reconstructed.
 People have visited this place from then on, and it can still be visited today.

 This marked the beginning of the year of Pérochon which was celebrated with many cultural events in the Deux-Sèvres as well as with shows and displays relating to the works of Pérochon such as "l’homme frénétique" (The Frenzied Man), "les creux de maisons," and "les gardiennes" (The Caretakers).

 The high school in Parthenay, a group of schools in Niort and in Cerizay, the municipal library in Echiré and many streets in the department of the Deux-Sèvres are named in memory of this French writer.